What is 8D Problem Solving? Complete Guide For 2025

 To fix this problem, the 8D problem solving team instructed the car washing center supervisor to call a specialist to do servicing of problematic machines and repair or replace that non-functioning sensor.

-After fixing this, the team collected the data of that machine (which has a sensor problem earlier) in order to validate whether that machine working properly or not.
-After 9 hrs the machine was continuously tested and as a result, it is found that there were no scratches, and cars were washed from the center there were no new reports regarding the scratches.
+After 9 hrs the machine was continuously tested and as a result, it was found that there were no scratches, and cars were washed from the center there were no new reports regarding the scratches.

-In order o address the angry customers, the 8D team suggested a car wash center to give them some concession for car washing and respond to all their feedback.
-And then 8D team created an action plan or strict guidelines for the servicing procedure of all the 3 car washing machines to prevent the recurrence of the problem.
+In order to address the angry customers, the 8D team suggested a car wash center to give them some concession for car washing and respond to all their feedback.

-All the important lesson learned during this project has been documented for future reference.
 In the end, the quality supervisor who is the team leader of this 8D project appreciated all the teammate’s efforts and congratulated them on the successful completion of the project.”

 This is a complete problem scenario we discussed and now below we documented all these scenarios in the form of 8 disciplines of problem-solving.